zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

     * Read some kernel code!
     * Write a fun kernel module!
     * Write an operating system!
-    * Try the Eudalypta challenge
+    * Try the Eudyptula challenge
     * Do an internship.

 ### What even is a kernel?